maruta/cams3-rx-udp/README.md

 ### 5. Building and Uploading the Firmware

-1. Open the PlatformIO tab at the bottom of VSCode
-2. Click on "PROJECT TASKS" → "Build" to build the firmware
-3. Connect the ESP32S3 board to your PC via USB
-4. Click "Upload" to upload the firmware
+1. Use "PlatformIO:Upload" button to upload the firmware

 ### 6. Setting Up the Host PC